alghanim/mqConnector/README.md

 # mqConnector

-`mqConnector` is a Go-based connector for interfacing with IBM MQ systems.
-This repository provides a simple implementation to connect, send, and receive messages from an IBM MQ queue.
+`mqConnector` is a Go-based connector for interfacing with multiple messaging systems, including IBM MQ, RabbitMQ, and Kafka.
+This repository provides a simple implementation to connect, send, and receive messages from various queue types.

 ## Features

-- Connect to IBM MQ
+- Connect to multiple messaging systems (IBM MQ, RabbitMQ, Kafka)
 - Send messages to a queue
 - Receive messages from a queue

+> This section gives an overview of the key functionalities provided by the mqConnector.

 ## Prerequisites

 - Go 1.15 or later
-- IBM MQ Server
+- IBM MQ Server (if using IBM MQ)
+- RabbitMQ Server (if using RabbitMQ)
+- Kafka Server (if using Kafka)

+> List the software and versions required to use the mqConnector.

 ## Installation